AdamMontemurro/VariableTypes/README.md

 You cannot start a variable with a number.
 For clarity, is good to use full words when naming variables rather than ambigious abbreviations.

-Declarations for variables in JAVA start by specifying the variable type.

 Let's printout our age in the console.

 First, let's make our class, we will call it HelloWorld for now.